seanngpack/Seans-Portfolio/src/pages/SwagScanner/index.md

 Swag Scanner has a couple different views: a CLI view, GUI view, and PCL visualization view.
 The view is managed by the controller and the controller updates the view with data.
 The GUI view is a bit more complex.
 I built it with Qt which follows its own model-view paradigm, which merges the responsibilities of the view and the controller and stores the data in ```QModel```.
 Using Qt is really weird, they utilize their own Meta Object Compiler to achieve functionality such as ```signals and slots```.
 You are also relegated to using raw pointers when instantiation objects, but there is no need to call ```delete``` on them as they are deallocated automatically by their parent through some black magic.
 I decided opt out of using their model class and  instead, enforce my MVC design by treating the Qt interface strictly as a view.
 User actions/data is passed from the view to the controller and back through a system of signals and slots.
 This creates a circular dependency because the view must hold a reference to the controller, and the controller to the view.
 To solve this issue, I created a setter method in the view to store a reference to the controller.

-I also opted to programmatically create the Qt interface instead of using its designer tool.
-Every repo I've seen that does this has a single file containing thousands of lines of code.
-In an effort to avoid creating a monolith, I separated the Qt widgets into separate files and subclassed their respective parent.
-This ended up adding a mammoth of complexity.
-When you subclass a Qt widget, its public methods are inaccessible by outsiders.
-This means you are forced to use its signal and slots mechanism to transfer information outside.
-[Others have tried to find solutions](https://forum.qt.io/topic/75892/how-to-properly-subclass-qapplication-and-access-new-methods-elsewhere/16), such as defining public static methods or static casting... but static methods won't work in instances where you need to pass Qt objects, and static casting is really ugly.
-So I created a really involved system of signal and slots where the child notifies the parent with data, and then parent notifies the child with a command.
-In the future I'm probably just going to use the designer to avoid this mess.

 #### **Dynamic controller switching and caching**
 Because there are several specialized controllers, the view needs access to them for performing different actions.
 It is very expensive to keep initializing and destroying controllers and their parameter objects, so I created a caching system to handle this.
 The top level contains a factory which returns a controller.
 If the controller does not exist in the cache, then create a new instance of it then store it.
 If the controller exists in the cache, then just return a reference to it.
 The caching system prealloctes the most often used controllers so this overhead is experienced at program launch instead of during usage.